 Our results are consistent with previous publications, in that therapy options requiring a high degree of behavioral change (such as smoking cessation or physical activity) are recognized as difficult for patients to adopt [32, 33].
 Physician`s advice or offer to utilize non-pharmacological options was found to be significantly associated with utilization.
 One should also keep in mind, that a physician`s recommendation could be an indicator for access to certain interventions, especially with regard to smoking cessation and educational programs, which could explain part of the positive correlation.

-If patients reported pulmonologists vs GPs as attending physicians, this resulted in a trend towards higher participation in guideline-recommended non-pharmacological interventions.
-This result is consistent with that obtained by Garcia-Aymerich et al., showing that COPD patients treated by a pulmonologist were more likely to receive pharmacological and non-pharmacological treatments and were more likely to perform inhalation maneuvers correctly [34].
+We found a trend towards higher participation in guideline-recommended non-pharmacological interventions, if patients reported pulmonologists vs GPs as attending physicians.
+This was adjusted for pulmonary function and symptoms..
+Our finding is consistent with that reported by Garcia-Aymerich et al., showing that COPD patients treated by a pulmonologist were more likely to receive pharmacological and non-pharmacological treatments and were more likely to perform inhalation maneuvers correctly [34].
 Pothirat et al. [35] compared the management of patients with COPD by pulmonologists vs internists and also found higher guideline adherence by pulmonologists as well as significantly lower rates and frequencies of severe adverse events in patients managed by them.
 Other studies, however, did not observe differences in resource utilization intensity or patient survival [36, 37].
 Nevertheless, the overall results suggest that in order to maximize treatment efficiency it might be beneficial to integrate specialists early into the treatment process [38].

 Potential limitations of our study should be kept in mind when interpreting the findings.
-First, there was a substantial dropout of nearly 50 % between baseline and the 36-month follow-up visit.
-Previous analyses had already indicated that patients who did not attend the follow-up visits were older and more severely ill [12, 39], thus the study population most likely demonstrates healthy participation bias during follow-up.
-Furthermore, patients who continuously participate in a cohort study over four visits might be more interested in the management of their chronic condition and the available treatment options, leading to higher utilization compared to the general COPD population.
+First, selection bias is likely as there was a substantial dropout of nearly 50 % between baseline and the 36-month follow-up visit.
+Patients who did not attend the follow-up visit were older and more severely ill, thus the study population demonstrates healthy participation bias during follow-up.
+This was also confirmed in previous longitudinal analyses [12, 39].
+We might therefore underestimate the utilization in the general population of patients with COPD.
+On the other hand, patients who continuously participate in a cohort study over four visits might be more interested in the management of their chronic condition and the available treatment options, leading to higher utilization compared to the general COPD population.
 Second, the utilization data was collected at the 36-month follow-up visit with different monitoring periods.
 Although we temporally separated the assessment of outcomes from the independent variables by using baseline variables for the characterization of patients, causal relationships cannot be drawn based on the analyzed dataset, especially, when referring to the time frame “ever”.
 Third, there is a chance for recall bias when surveying self-reported information on healthcare utilization tending towards underestimation of utilization [40].
 However, it is unlikely that binary questions (yes/no) about whether patients participated in interventions are markedly susceptible to recall bias.
 Finally, there is a lack of standardization of non-pharmacological interventions within our study and in comparison to other studies.
 To avoid different interpretations within the data assessment, additional descriptions were included in the questionnaire.

 The main strength of our study is the large and well-characterized patient sample, which included a panel of determinants and subgroups of different severity.
 The high number of female patients provided enough power to investigate differences from men regarding the utilization of non-pharmacological interventions.